Alihoe/SimBa/README.md

 **++++++++++++Still under construction++++++++++++**

 SimBa is an unsupervised IR-pipeline designed for STS tasks.
 For Candidate Retrieval it makes use of sentence embedding models, for Re-Ranking additionally of simple lexical overlap between query and target.

 There are separate scripts available for getting CLEF CheckThat! claim matching datasets, for candidate retrieval, for re-ranking and for evaluation.

+SimBa is an unsupervised IR-pipeline designed for Semantic Textual Similarity(STS) tasks.
+Its original version was presented in REF and slightly edited afterwards, concentrating on the best working features for the unsupervised approach.
+For Candidate Retrieval it encodes queries and targets using sentence embedding models and retrieves the closest target for every query based on their embeddings' spatial distances.
+The candidates are selected based on the union of the k closest targets for every model per query.
+Re-Ranking is also based on sentence embedding distances, as well as simple lexical overlap between query and target.
+Therefore the spatial distance scores and the ratio of lexical overlap are simply averaged.
+Any number of sentence embeddings models, as well as any spatial distance measure can be used for both retrieval and re-ranking.
+The results presented in this paper were created using the sentence encoders "all-mpnet-base-v2" to retrieve the k=50 closest candidate-targets for every input query according to braycurtis distance.
+For re-ranking we used "all-mpnet-base-v2", "princeton-nlp/sup-simcse-roberta-large",
+"sentence-transformers/sentence-t5-base",
+"https://tfhub.dev/google/universal-sentence-encoder/4"] and the ratio of similar words as features.

 ## Performance on CLEF CheckThat! claim matching datasets